mayankjaggi20/smart-shopping-cart/README.md

 # smart-shopping-cart
 Implementing a smart shopping cart which uses RFID to scan products as they are put in the cart and shows them on a screen attached to the cart using Raspberry Pi
+Used Python on Raspberry Pi to create a databse and update items in the cart.